×

 What are the pros and cons of living in Guatemala?

 "It's a beautiful country with great people and food.
-There is not good affordable education for children," said one member in Guatemala.
+There is not good affordable education for children," wrote one digital nomad living in Guatemala.

 GeoBlueGeoBlue